adrianmoisey/adrianmoisey.github.io/_posts/2018-11-27-parallel-gitlab.markdown

 ## Configuring pytest

-Standard `pytest` doesn't support splitting tests between multiple jobs, but, fortunatly for us, there is a plugin to do that.
+Standard `pytest` doesn't support splitting tests between multiple jobs, but, fortunately for us, there is a plugin to do that.
 [pytest-test-groups](https://github.com/mark-adams/pytest-test-groups) allows you to split tests up into groups, by passing in a count, and the index of that run.
 After installing pytest-test-groups, we can tweak the `.gitlab-ci.yml` file like this:

 ```